Welcome to the 2017/2018 season!

 Part 1: Register your family for the Larch Hills Nordic Society membership, or an individual if only your child will be skiing ($190/family or $95 for an individual)).

 Part 2: Enter the information for each member of your family.
 Only select the Jackrabbits or Ski Team option when you are entering your child’s information.
-The cost for Jackrabbits is $35/child before Nov.
-1st or $40/child between November 1st and 20th.
+The cost for Jackrabbits is $37/child before Nov.
+1st or $42/child between November 1st and 20th.
 Each member of the family will also have to pay a CCC and CCBC membership fee of $19.

-No lesson Jan 7th due to the BC Cup race.
+No lesson Dec 30 due to the Teck Okanagan Cup race at Larch Hills.

-No lesson Jan 14th due to the Reino-Keski-Salmi Loppet (Jackrabbits are encouraged to participate).
+No lesson Jan 20th due to the Reino-Keski-Salmi Loppet at Larch Hills (Jackrabbits are encouraged to participate).

 There will also be some optional Wednesday lesson for some of the levels.
 Jackrabbits will be notified by their coaches if the Wednesday lessons are available to them).